 Private music for non-music majors: One credit hour per semester (if space is available).

 Class music instruction: Open for non-music majors; placement test is required and students are grouped as to ability at the discretion of the music department.
 One credit hour is received per semester.

-MUSIC (NON-MU)
+Music (Non-MU)

-CC 131-432 College Choir (1 each) The College Choir prepares songs for presentation in Campus Church each Sunday evening.
+CC 131-432 College Choir (1 credit each) The College Choir prepares songs for presentation in Campus Church each Sunday evening.
 Students sharpen sight reading, communication, and choral singing skills while praising the Lord in song.
 Meets 3 times a week.
+Required for CC 132, each level required for the next one.
 Fall, Spring.

-CC 141-442 Spirit Singers (1 each) Prereq.: Audition.
+CC 141-442 Spirit Singers (1 credit each) Prereq.: Audition.
 The Spirit Singers is an ensemble of approximately 20 members that performs for Student Body programs, Christmas Lights, choral concerts, and various events.
 Meets 2 times a week.
+Required for CC 142, each level required for the next one.
 Fall, Spring.

-CC 151-452 Symphonic Choir (1 each) Prereq.: Audition.
+CC 151-452 Symphonic Choir (1 credit each) Prereq.: Audition.
 This choir is comprised of approximately 50-70 students, who are exposed to a variety of choral selections of classical literature, as well as folk songs and spirituals.
 Students perform for Sunday Reflections and choral concerts.
 This course may fulfill ensemble requirements for voice majors and minors.
 Meets 3 times a week.
+Required for CC 152, each level required for the next one.
 Fall, Spring.

-CE 351-454 Chamber Ensemble (1 each) Prereq.: Audition.
+CE 351-454 Chamber Ensemble (1 credit each) Prereq.: Audition.
 The Chamber Ensemble is a small chorus of approximately 30 members that performs for Sunday Reflections, choral concerts, and other occasions.
 This course may fulfill ensemble requirements for all voice majors and minors.
 Meets 3 times a week.
+Required for CE 352, each level required for the next one.
 Fall, Spring.

-ES 131-432 Proclaim Ministry-Vocal (1 each) Prereq.: Audition.
+ES 131-432 Proclaim Ministry - Vocal (1 credit each) Prereq.: Audition.
 The Proclaim Ministry Teams prepare a concert of church music for presentation in Bible-believing churches and Christian schools.
 Students sharpen communication skills while gaining valuable experience in church ministry activities.
 Requires Interterm and summer involvement.
+Required for ES 132, each level required for the next one.
 Fall, Spring.

-HA 101 Harp Instruction (1) The students learn basic music theory and beginning pedal harp technique.
+HA 101 Harp Instruction (1 credit) The students learn basic music theory and beginning pedal harp technique.
 Students practice and perform hymn arrangements in class in preparation for ministry in the local church.
+Required for HA 102.
 Fall, Spring.

-HA 102-402 Harp Instruction (1 each) Prereq.: Audition.
+HA 102-402 Harp Instruction (1 credit each) Prereq.: Audition.
 The students apply the development of pedal harp technique to their playing.
 Students play solo and ensemble arrangements in class and/or church.
+Required for HA 201, each level required for the next one.
 Fall, Spring.

-PC 151-452 Handbell Choir (1 each) Prereq.: Audition.
+PC 151-452 Handbell Choir (1 credit each) Prereq.: Audition.
 The Handbell Choir is a bell choir of approximately 13 ringers that performs for Sunday Reflections, Handbell Concerts, and other occasions.
+Required for PC 152, each level required for the next one.
 Fall, Spring.

-PI 101-202 Piano Class (1 each) Prereq.: Audition.
+PI 101-202 Piano Class (1 credit each) Prereq.: Audition.
 These courses are designed for students with little or no keyboard skill.
 Students learn rhythm, sight-reading, scales, and perform classical and church music pieces from beginning through intermediate repertoire.
 Students are grouped according to ability.
+Required for PI 102, each level required for the next one.
 PI 101, 201: Fall.
 PI 102, 202: Spring.